 A Growing Concern

 More than 40% of Americans are myopic, and that number is increasing at an alarming rate, especially among school-age children.
-Two-thirds of Eye Care Practitioners say the presence of myopia among children in their practice has increased over the past 5-10 years, and 81% agree that myopia is one of the biggest problems impacting children’s eyesight today
+The presence of myopia among children in their practice has increased over the past 5-10 years, and 81% of eye doctors agree that myopia is one of the biggest problems impacting children’s eyesight today

 What’s Causing the Rise in Children?